druiz0992/cusnarks/README.md

 tail -f $CUSNARKS_HOME/circuits/_SETUP/log
 ```

-**NOTE:** Throughout this example we are using GPUs 1 and 2 and that is why we are setting CUDA_DEVICE_LIST.
+**NOTE:** Throughout this example we are using GPUs 1 and 2 and that is why we are setting CUDA_VISIBLE_DEVICES.
 This will likely change in your particular environment.

 ### Proof
 Once the Trusted Setup step has been computed, it is time to compute the proof.
 Computing the proof is a two step process.